pcg-gcp/pcg-k8s-training/challenges/19_hpa/readme.md

 # Create a Deployment with HPA

-- Use the deployment we have previously created in section 11 as tmp and deploy it
+- Use the deployment we have previously created in section 11 as tmp and deploy it in your namespace

 - Modify this deployment and add a Horizontal Pod Autoscaler (HPA)